If you would like to receive further information on the National Innovation and Science Agenda, please subscribe to our email updates.

 Possible treatment after new measure introduced

-RePoly would pass the ‘predominantly similar business test’ because it makes use of the same assets, generates the majority of its income from the same business, and took advantage of an opportunity a similarly placed business would take advantage of.
+RePoly would pass the ‘similar business test’ because it makes use of the same assets, generates the majority of its income from the same business, and took advantage of an opportunity a similarly placed business would take advantage of.
 As a result, RePoly would be able to access past year losses.